adamsilver/fdpb/01-Register.md

 Another form of instant feedback is by disabling the submit button until the form is valid.
 The user types like normal, and when all the fields becomes valid, the submit button is enabled.

-Whilst this feedback is instant, the feedback itself is ambiguous and suffers from two main problems.
-Firstly, disabled buttons are afforded by the ‘greyed out’ treatment, but this is hard to read.
+Whilst instant, this feedback is ambiguous and suffers from two main problems.
+Firstly, disabled buttons are afforded by being ‘greyed out’, but this is hard to read.

-More importantly, if there is an error, the user won't be told why.
+Secondly, and more importantly, if there is an error, the user won't be told why.
 They're left to guess which fields are erroneous, and even worse they won't know how to fix it.

 #### Checklist affirmation pattern